Tennessee Volunteers women's swimming and diving: Dan Colella Era

 Lady Vols were led by Pete Raykovich from 1990-1993.
 His three teams finished 17th, 18th, and 19th respectively at the NCAAs.
 Dan Colella, an assistant on the team, succeeded Raykovich for the next 12 seasons before he left following the 2006 season to take the head coaching job for both of Duke's swimming teams.
 At UT, ten of Colella's twelve teams finished in the top 25 of the NCAA Championships; however, they finished in the top 10 just once.

 Matt Kredich Era

-Under current head coach Matt Kredich, the Lady Vols have become a national power.
-Some notable accomplishments include 9 top 10 finishes at the NCAAs, a program-high 3rd place mark at the 2013 NCAA Championships, and winning their first and only SEC titles in 2020 and 2022.
+Under current head coach Matt Kredich, the Lady Vols have become a national power, including 9 top 10 finishes at the NCAAs, a program-high 3rd place mark at the 2013 NCAA Championships, and winning SEC team titles in 2020 and 2022.
 When the 2020 NCAA Championships were cancelled, the Lady Vols were ranked #2 in the nation.
-Under Kredich's direction the Lady Vols have broken 18-of-19 Tennessee swimming records, had 19 different athletes garner 120 All-America awards and finished in the top-15 at the NCAA Championships for a UT-record eleven consecutive seasons.
+Under Kredich's direction, the Lady Vols have broken 18-of-19 Tennessee swimming records, and had 19 different athletes garner 120 All-America awards.
+The Lady Vols finished in the top-15 at the NCAA Championships for a team record 11 consecutive seasons (2006-2016), and finished in the top-10 from 2018-2023.